Bon Dimanche: supporting the agroecological transition of the dairy industry

 • Exclusivity: a brand cannot be listed in both the organic and generalist channels.

-• Just-in-time supply: often located in city centers, organic stores have little space to store their goods, and therefore need regular deliveries.
+• Just-in-time supply: often located in city centers, organic stores have little space to store their goods, which means they need regular deliveries.
 For the same reason, they are often far from on-farm processing facilities, which are on the increase.
-Finally, the cost of the cold chain appears to be an additional difficulty in setting up such a logistical circuit.
+Finally, the cost of maintaining the cold chain appears to be an additional difficulty in setting up this type of logistics.

 • A partner sales department: managing orders from a multitude of local suppliers requires more time than going through the chain's central purchasing department.
 In order to accelerate the listing of local products, department managers expect their suppliers to provide operational assistance in the management of commercial relations, from order taking to invoicing, including the scheduling of events.